Where is the wellness Center located?

 What are the health requirements for a student to attend Elmhurst College?

 A physical exam is not required.
-All students are required to complete the Student Health Record (pdf) and provide documentation of the following immunizations: 2 doses of measles, 1 dose of mumps and rubella, and 1 tetanus-diphtheria booster, within the past 10 years.
+All students are required to complete the Student Health Record (pdf) and provide documentation of the following immunizations: 2 doses of MMR (measles, mumps, rubella) 1 doses of meningitis and 1 Tdap (tetanus, diphtheria, pertussis) booster within the past 10 years.

 Where can I get a copy of my immunization records?